aliciagorton/08-Updated-Portfolio-Homework-Professional-Materials/README.md

 # Unit 08 Project 1 Homework: Professional Materials

-Now that you've had some practice with APIs and have a project to share, you'll be updating your portfolio page and other materials to build toward being employer competitive.
+Updating your portfolio page and other materials to build toward being employer competitive.

-If you are opting out of career services, this is _still a required assignment_.
-Part of being a web developer means being a part of a community.
-Having a place to share your projects is _necessary_ if you're applying for jobs, but is still _critical_ on your journey as a developer.

 ## Requirements